hartwork/jawanndenn/README.rst

    -  (`Drupal Date picker formatter`_)

 -  Keep things simple, usable, maintainable
--  Support invocation from the command line
+-  Support invocation from the command line, e.g. for spontaneous polls in a LAN
 -  Have security in mind

 Please check out the `list of upcoming features`_.